A Racing Dynasty - The Brabham Family

 It was also in a Cooper that Sir Jack shook the establishment at Indianapolis as the first driver to race a modern mid-engined car at the 500, his eventual ninth place triggering the rear-engine revolution at Indy.

 Acclaimed as a brilliant engineer, technological innovations brought about by the Brabham team helped to shape the sport today.
 Through his partnership with Ron Tauranac, over 700 Brabham racecars were built from the team’s British Surrey base, the result of which included not only the 1966 and 1967 Constructors’ titles but also multiple Formula 2 crowns.

-Although Jack scored his final F1 win in the South African Grand Prix in 1970, the Brabham racing legacy has continued with all three of Jack’s sons achieving their own global success.
+Although Jack scored his final F1 win in the South African Grand Prix in 1970, the Brabham racing legacy has continued with Jack’s sons achieving their own global success.